Manvith-Shetty/Student-API/README.md

 # Student API

-A REST API that contains the details of students using JSON.
+A REST API that contains the details of students using JSON

 ## Installation